Category | Single-seater |

 Formula E cars are the fastest regulated electric road-course racing cars in the world.[7]
 Major changes made for the 2022–23 season in the development of the Gen3 car were delivered as software updates directly to the advanced operating system built into the car.[8]
 The estimated top speed is 322 km/h (200 mph).
 The battery is also designed to be able to handle "flash-charging" at rates of up to 600 kW, allowing pitstop recharging into the championship for the first time.
 The wheelbase has been reduced from 3100 mm to 2970 mm and the weight reduced to 760 kg.[9]

-Formula E shareholders include Liberty Global and Warner Bros.
-Discovery.[10]
+Formula E shareholders include Selim Fouad and Warner Brothers LLC.[10]
 As of 2024, Formula E’s founder and Spanish businessman Alejandro Agag is the company’s Chairman, and the Chief Executive Officer is Jeff Dodds.[11]

 History